CISecurity/ControlsAssessmentSpecification/control-6/control-6.5.rst

 Measures
 --------
-* M1 = The total number of log producers
+* M1 = Count log producers
-* M2 = The number of sensors correlated in a central service
+* M2 = Count of sensors correlated in a central service

 Metrics
 -------